In this article, we discuss how the board game hobby has risen in the last 25 years, in what state it is today, and where it’s headed.

 (Also, check the second part of his analysis, where he analyses how the more complex board games are also getting better average ratings, why this is skewed, and what the BGG ranking is for corrected ratings.
 A very interesting read, although slightly out of the scope of this article.)

 The improvement in game quality is no surprise.
 As the industry grows, more and more money is available for research, design, and playtesting.
 The competition is tougher as well.
 If you published a game like Catan today, it would be lost in a sea of much better titles.

 Consequently, publishers must work a lot harder for a piece of the market pie, which forces them into innovation and improvement.

 The Current Situation

-Being a board gamer in 2021 is nothing short of fantastic.
+Being a board gamer in the 2020s is nothing short of fantastic.
 You can name a combination of almost every game mechanic and theme, and there’s a board game for it.
-And usually a pretty good and polished, as well.
+And usually pretty good and polished, as well.
 A card game with trains?
 First Class: All Aboard the Orient Express!.
 A dueling game with dinosaurs?
 Raptor.
 A Viking-themed worker-placement game: A Feast for Odin.

 But there are pitfalls, as well.
 With the number of games released one person can realistically play only a small portion of it, negating the true point of board games – to play them, and I mean really play them.
 You can’t grasp the gameplay in two or three games.
 No, you need dozens and dozens of play, where every player develops his own playstyle, you know every detail of the game, players experiment with hipster strategies, and so on.